StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/merging.md

 - Allows you to add a component relation to another propagating health in different ways (You can read more on the [span health state](/configure/opentelemetry/manual-instrumentation/health.md) page)

 ## Important to know when merging
-When you merge your custom instrumentation with a StackState component, it might seem that your component disappeared; it did not.
+When you merge your custom instrumentation with a pre-existing StackState component, it might seem that your component disappeared; it did not.
 The component you are merging with will inherit all the properties, health, and relations.
 This means that yes, you do not see your component anymore, but that's because the component you merged with will now act as the original component it initially appeared as, and the component you created.

 ## Merging inheritance
-When you merge your component with a StackState component, the StackState component will contain all the labels, telemetry, and health from your original component.
+When you merge your component with a pre-existing StackState component, the StackState component will contain all the labels, telemetry, and health from your merged component.

 For example, here we have an unmerged child component; below are all the `labels` and `identifiers` for this child component.